 Google Nest Hub vs. Amazon Echo Show: Price

 Unfortunately judging the price of the two devices isn’t as simple as just pointing out which one costs more — the variety of peripheral products needs to be included too.
-While the Nest Hub costs $89.99 and the Echo Show costs $129.99, you’ll need to buy a lot more to make the most of the assistant.
+While the Nest Hub costs $99.99 for the 2nd generation and the Echo Show starts from $129.99 not on sale and a generation or two behind the most recent, you’ll need to buy a lot more to make the most of the assistant.